FortinetCloudCSE/FortiDevOps/content/01Cloud101/Terraform.md

 Confirm the action when prompted by typing `yes`.

 #### Verifying the Deployment
-Once applied, you can check the virtual machine in the AWS consoleand examine the EC2 service.
+Once applied, you can check the virtual machine in the AWS console and examine the EC2 service.
 View the instances and the VPCs

 #### Destroying the Infrastructure
 To clean up resources, run: